CGCL-codes/DCF/README.md

 * The DCF design is the first to achieve both reliable item deletion and flexibly extending/reducing for approximate set representation and membership testing
 * DCF outperforms the state-of-the-art DBF design in terms of the capability of reliable item deletion
-* A DCF reduces the required memory space of the DBF by 75% as well as improving the speeds of inserting and membership testing by 50% and 80%, respectively.
+* A DCF reduces the required memory space of the DBF by 75% as well as improving the speeds of inserting and membership testing by 50% to 80%.

 ## Structure of DCF